dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1372: Equity and opportunity must guide societal systems.
+### T1372: Society needs equitable resources and opportunities for all.

 |Support|
 |---|